Timinator2000/Algorithm_X/06 - your turn/07 - futoshiki solver.md

 Possible values for `a` = 1, 2, 3, 4, 5, 6
 Possible values for `b` = 1, 2, 3, 4, 5, 6

-?What is wrong with the above statements.
-Select all that apply?
+?[What is wrong with the above statements.
+Select all that apply?]
 [] Nothing is wrong.
 In the absence of hints, either cell could take any of those values.
 [x] `b` cannot be 1 since there are no values for `a` that allow `a < b` to be true.
 [] `a` must be 1 and `b` must be 2 because `a < b`.